-Side note: for years (1990’s) horse people dewormed their horses with Ivermectin, it was a miracle drug at that time, as it completely eradicated the bot fly that tormented horses and owners for years.
+Side note: for years (since the early1990’s) horse people dewormed their horses with Ivermectin, it was a miracle drug at that time, as it completely eradicated the bot fly that tormented horses and owners for years.
 However due to overuse it is currently ineffective as a wormer.
 We found that if Aussies and other merle gene dogs, somehow ingested any of the Ivermectin or horse manure (yes dogs love horse poop) from a newly dewormed horse, dogs were dropping dead, having neurological issues resulting in seizures and sometimes permanent damage from the effects of the drug.
 Most of us just used common sense and did our best to keep the dogs away from Ivermectin and the horses that ingested it for 48 hours.
 There was no name for this condition until the last few years, that gene has been identified and labeled as MDR1.